net-lisias-kspu/ContractConfigurator/Parameters.md

         // the list to be completed.
 Can be specified multiple times. hiddenParameter = OrbitMinmus

+        // By default, parameters that are prevented from completing if they
+        // are out of order.
+To cause a failure instead, set this to true.
+        // Default = false
+        failWhenCompleteOutOfOrder = true

         // The title to display
         // Default: Complete the following in order
         //title =